WilliamYe6/Flask-eCommerce-Website/README.md

  __Requirements__ : Python 3.9.1

-1) Create a virtual env and active it
+1) Create a virtual environment and active it

     * Mac OS/linux
     $ python3 -m venv /path/to/new/virtual/environment